WardPearce/Syncpad/README.md

  - `PROXY_PASSWORD`: proxy password.

 #### wardpearce/purplix-backend:latest
-- `untrusted_request_proxy`: This variable should be set to the reverse proxied SOCKS5 proxy.
+- `purplix_untrusted_request_proxy`: This variable should be set to the reverse proxied SOCKS5 proxy.
 It determines the proxy server used for handling untrusted requests.

-- `disable_registration`: Set this variable to true if you want to disable user registration.
+- `purplix_disable_registration`: Set this variable to true if you want to disable user registration.
 If set to false, registration will be enabled.

-- `csrf_secret`: This variable should contain a randomly generated 32-character secret key used for Cross-Site Request Forgery (CSRF) protection.
+- `purplix_csrf_secret`: This variable should contain a randomly generated 32-character secret key used for Cross-Site Request Forgery (CSRF) protection.
 If you want the secret to be generated randomly, you can remove this variable from your configuration.

 - `purplix_proxy_urls`: This variable should contain a JSON object with reverse proxied URLs for different endpoints.
 Ensure there is no trailing slash in the URLs.
 For example, it includes frontend, backend, and documentation URLs.